 If we leave the EU without a deal, you really don’t want to have a road traffic accident in an EU/EEA country.
 At the moment if this happens, we claim via a UK-based claims representative or through the UK Motor Insurers’ Bureau.

-From 29 March 2019 onwards, if you need to claim against a driver or insurer based in an EU/EEA country, you’ll have to do so in the country where the accident took place, which may involve lots of admin in a foreign language.
+From a no deal Brexit onwards, if you need to claim against a driver or insurer based in an EU/EEA country, you’ll have to do so in the country where the accident took place, which may involve lots of admin in a foreign language.
 And if you have an accident caused by an uninsured or untraced driver, you may not receive any compensation if we leave the EU without a deal.
 The government says this will vary from country to country.

 It would also be beneficial to have a European Accident Statement in the car.
 In many countries this has to be signed after a crash.
 The advantage of having one with you is it’ll be in English, not a foreign language, so you’ll know what you’re signing.